 Though I will admit I do not subscribe to the idea that there is “no bad weather, only bad gear”.
 If it’s a blizzard, super high winds and sub 0 temps I will be happy as a clam on my treadmill.

-In this comprehensive guide, I’ll explore the intricacies of what to wear running in the winter, with a particular focus on what to wear running at different temperatures.
+In this comprehensive guide, I’ll explore what to wear for winter running, with a particular focus on gear for different temperatures.
 All right, let’s get on with finding you the right pieces for your adventure.

 Running Clothes By Temperature